LucDeCaf/powersync-devtools-poc/README.md

 pnpm build
 ```

-3. Open the Chrome Extensions window (chrome://extensions) and load the `dist` folder as an unpacked extension
+3. Open the Chrome Extensions window (chrome://extensions), enable developer mode, and load the `dist` folder as an unpacked extension

-> NB: Ensure the you are using the correct version of the PowerSync SDK ([this one](https://github.com/LucDeCaf/powersync-js/tree/feat/devtools-hooks)).
+> NB: Ensure the you are using the latest version of the CUSTOM PowerSync SDK ([this one](https://github.com/LucDeCaf/powersync-js/tree/feat/devtools-hooks)).

 ### Viewing the Devtools